krtek4/presentations/functionnal_php/blog.md

     }

-Once you have create all those little building blocks to manipulate your data, you can then compose them to perform more complex operations.
+Once you have created all those little building blocks to manipulate your data, you can then compose them to perform more complex operations.
 Sadly PHP don't propose a `compose` function, but you can again find an implementation in the gist linked above.